 Where To Go Skiing in Vermont

 Vermont is home to some of the most beautiful mountains including the magnificent Green Mountains.
-As an iconic skiing destination, Vermont ski resorts offer such a large variety of trails at different ski resorts that the state is known as the ultimate ‘Skiing Capital’ of the Eastern United States.
-Each year skiers and families flock to this skiing paradise for a snowy adventure.
-If you are ready to hit the slopes read on to find what Vermont’s top skiing destinations have to offer including some fun facts and trivia!
+As an iconic skiing destination, Vermont ski resorts offer such a large variety of trails at different ski resorts.
+Consequently, the state became known as the ultimate ‘Skiing Capital’ of the Eastern United States.

-The Killington ski resort is called the big bold beast of the East for a reason!
+They call the Killington ski resort as the big, bold "Beast of the East" for a reason!
 This resort is huge with seven distinct mountain areas including the Killington Peak.
 It is the second highest point in the State of Vermont.

-The lifts and gondolas at Killington ski resort provide skiers and snowboarders of all skill levels to enjoy wide-open well-groomed ski trails.
-From massive cruisers to classic New England narrow runs, moguls, steeps, and tree-lined glades are serviced by 22 lifts.
-The lifts include two express gondolas, a new high-speed six-person bubble chair, five detachable quad lifts, four fixed-grip quad chairlifts, three triple chairlift, two double chairlifts, three surface lifts, and three magic carpets.
+The lifts include two express gondolas, a new high-speed six-person bubble chair, five detachable quad lifts, four fixed-grip quad chairlifts, three triple chairlifts, two double chairlifts, three surface lifts, and three magic carpets.

-Where to Find the Best Powder in Killington
+Where to Find the Best Powder at Killington

 Stratton ski resort has a skiable area of 2,003 vertical feet; skiers can begin their adventure from its 3,875-foot summit, the highest point in the southern part of Vermont’s Green Mountains.
 The resort gets 180 inches of snow each year in winter.
 The snowmaking machines are able to cover a massive 93% of its 600 acres of skiable terrain.